-This matter was reviewed by Deputy City Attorney Linda Trang on November 1, 2010, and by Budget Management Officer, Victoria Bell on November 1, 2010.
+This matter was reviewed by Deputy City Attorney Linda Trang on October 26, 2011, and by Budget Management Officer Victoria Bell on October 31, 2011.

-City Council action is requested on November 16, 2010, to adopt the Resolution declaring a shelter crisis and to execute the Lease and Sublease to ensure the winter shelter is operational by December 1, 2010.
+City Council action is requested on November 15, 2011, to adopt the Resolution declaring a shelter crisis and to execute the Lease and Sublease to ensure the winter shelter is operational by December 1, 2011.

-The base rent for the three-month term of the Lease is estimated at \$18,000.
-Sufficient funds are currently appropriated in the Health Fund (SR 130) in the Department of Health and Human Services (HE).
+The base rent for the three-month term of the Lease is estimated at \$21,000.
+An appropriation increase in the same amount is included in the recommendation.
 The Sublessee, the Long Beach Rescue Mission, shall reimburse the City for all costs associated with the Lease including rent, and any and all other obligations.
-There is no local job impact and there will be no fiscal impact associated with the requested action on the General Fund.
+There is no local job impact associated with this action.